Role of CDSL and NSDL in India's Financial Markets

 • What are stock market indices and how do they function?

 For many investors, monitoring the movement of every individual stock is impractical.
 As a solution, stock market indices were introduced to represent a basket of selected stocks, offering a snapshot of the market's general direction.
-A stock market ...
+What Is a Stock ...

 • Why was the BSDA status removed from my Demat account?